 By Diane Dennis

-What to do?
 You still file the lien because it's the legal responsibility of the Owner to insure that everyone gets paid.
-Please note that filing a lien is only allowable if you properly served the 20-Day Preliminary Notice.
+Please note that filing a lien is only allowable if you properly serve your 20-Day Preliminary Notices.

 This may mean that the Owner/Lender has to: